cpaie/upload-documents-hr/README.md

 # PDF Upload React App

-A modern React application for uploading PDF documents to a Make.com webhook with a beautiful, responsive UI.
+A modern React application for uploading PDF documents with support for both Make.com webhooks and Firebase Storage.
+Features a beautiful, responsive UI with drag-and-drop functionality.

 ## Features